-Molloy College Announces Donald “DJ” Mitchell, Jr. to be Inaugural Vice President for Diversity, Equity and Inclusion
+Molloy University Announces Donald “DJ” Mitchell, Jr. to be Inaugural Vice President for Diversity, Equity and Inclusion

-Molloy College announced today that Donald “DJ” Mitchell, Jr., Ph.D., has been named the College’s first Vice President for Diversity, Equity and Inclusion (DEI).
+Molloy University announced today that Donald “DJ” Mitchell, Jr., Ph.D., has been named the College’s first Vice President for Diversity, Equity and Inclusion (DEI).

 Dr. Mitchell, who will begin his role at Molloy on Feb 1, 2022, comes to Molloy from Bellarmine University (Louisville, KY), where he is Chief DEI Officer.
 In that role, he is the key advisor to the President and Cabinet regarding university-wide diversity, equity and inclusion initiatives, programs and policies.
 At Molloy, Dr. Mitchell will report directly to President James Lentini, and will be a member of the President’s Cabinet, the College’s senior leadership team.